How to Reduce Fouling in Heat Exchangers

 5. Perform Regular Cleanings

-Cleaning heat exchangers can remove fouling and keep the equipment operating efficiently.
+Cleaning heat exchangers on a regular basis can remove existing fouling and reduce further fouling in the future to keep the equipment operating efficiently.
 Cleaning scale from a heat exchanger, in particular, removes mineral deposits to improve performance and decrease operational costs.

 To clean scale from a heat exchanger, you can follow a series of simple steps: